Wertasile/EasyNote/README.md

 <i> Update: At its current stage, the backend infrastrucutre is fully deployed however the frontend is still in development. </i>

-Potential Upcoming features:
-- Calendar and Event Integration.
-- Text-to-Speech
-- Embedding and saving voice memos.
-- Embedding Images and other Files.
-- Scratch pad, to draw and scribble.
-- Customise notes i.e, colours, fonts, sizing, etc.
-- Sharing Notes

-Current Features:
-- Users can create, read, update and delete notes.
-- Users can login/ register to save notes.
-- Notes can be categorised.

 # Introduction
 The main objective of this project, was to make use of AWS SAM (Serverless Application Model) to build and deploy serverless applications.